Penal Code 4573.5 PC is the California statute that makes it a crime for a person to bring “contraband” into a jail or the California state prison.

 - a jail guard brings alcohol into jail facilities and tries selling it to inmates.

 - Janine brings several over-the-counter medications onto prison grounds during visiting hours and tries to give them to her husband.

-Luckily, there are several legal defenses that a person can raise if accused of a crime under Penal Code 4573.5.
+Luckily, there are several legal defenses that a person can bring.
 These include showing that an accused party:

 - did not have contraband;

 Our California criminal defense attorneys will highlight the following in this article:

 - 1.The legal definition of bringing contraband into a jail or prison

 - 2. Legal defenses to PC 4573.5 accusations

 1. The legal definition of bringing contraband into a jail or prison